BattGenie/battdb/README.md

 ## Diagram

-A .dbml file for the database is available in the diagrams directory or in PDF form [here](diagrams/db_bg_cell_testing.pdf).
+A .dbml file for the database is available in the diagrams directory.
+A condensed version in PDF form [here](diagrams/battdb_condensed.pdf).
+The condensed version only includes the tables and columns that are used by the ETL process.